aidenharrington/subscribr-application/README.md

 # Subscribr Application

+For YoutTube video demo and explanation, see: [Subscribr Demo and Explanation Video](https://www.youtube.com/watch?v=1xO1CIoY_48)

 Subscribr is a Dockerized full-stack application that includes the following components:

 - **React Frontend**: Located in the `subscribr-frontend` folder.